-In order to properly account for off-cycle emissions, MOVES must account for the different emissions rates of short (several hours) and long (multiple day) soaks.
-For any modeled day,
+In order to properly account for off-cycle emissions, MOVES must account for the different

 Once the fraction of vehicles soaking at a given hour has been calculated, it must be estimated how many prior days each has been soaking.
 We classify vehicles as 1st day, 2nd day, 3rd day, 4th day, or 5+ days.
 We assume that after the 5th day, vehicles will exhibit repeat emissions since the evaporative canister will either have broken through or be in conditions that will never cause breakthrough.
-An activity study performed by Georgia Technological University 36 suggest that 16 percent of vehicles drive less than 3,000 miles per year.
+An activity study performed by Georgia Technological University 41 suggest that 16 percent of vehicles drive less than 3,000 miles per year.
 The MOVES inputs are based on the conservative estimate that 50 percent of these low-mileage vehicles, or 8 percent of all vehicles, have been soaking for more than 5 days on any given day.